 “No hard feelings”

-Among freelance soldiers (”solos”), there’s a code of ethics that have been agreed upon due to their peculiar working conditions.
+Among freelance soldiers (”solos”), medical there’s a code of ethics that have been agreed upon due to their peculiar working conditions.

-Solos generally work, as their designation implies, alone.
+Solos generally work, medical as their designation implies, health alone.
 It’s not uncommon for these soldiers to work together as a pair, or as a group, but it’s generally frowned upon as forming bonds with other soldiers can lead to the code coming unraveled.

 Any soldier can be guaranteed to work with a rotating party of other soldiers from the employment pool with every job they’re hired for.
 Working alone, a soldier cannot get hung up on past grudges that might interfere with future working conditions.